UU-Human-Evolution/1MB438/Lab_3.md

    `cp /1MB438/SRC/gms2_linux_64/gmhmmp2_key ~/.gmhmmp2_key`

 2. Now we are ready to search for orfs in the genome:
-   `perl /1MB438/SRC/gms2_linux_64/gms2.pl --seq YOUR_FILE.fna --genome-type bacteria --output SOME_OUTPUT_NAME.gff --format gff `
+   `perl /1MB438/SRC/gms2_linux_64/gms2.pl --seq YOUR_FILE.fna --genome-type bacteria --output SOME_OUTPUT_NAME.lst`

 **Exercise: run the Genemark suite on the provided genome.
-Save the result.**
+Save the result and run the conversion script we also used with getorf to change the format. **